 Since 2013, in the ordinary course of business, Taro has entered into various commercial transactions, including product distribution and logistics, manufacturing and service agreements, with Sun.
 The Company reviews each of these transactions and believes that the terms of these transactions are comparable to those offered by or that could be obtained from unrelated third parties.
-Pursuant to Israeli requirements, all material transactions were presented to the Audit Committee, which determined that each such transaction was not considered extraordinary, as defined in the Israeli Companies Law and therefore did not require shareholder approval.
+Pursuant to Israeli requirements, all material transactions were presented to the Audit

+Committee, which determined that each such transaction was not considered extraordinary, as defined in the Israeli Companies Law and therefore did not require shareholder approval.
 The Audit Committee further determined the approval requirements for the different types of transactions.

-Sun and Taro renewed a services arrangement (the "Services Agreement") effective April 1, 2019, that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), OTC, Management, Procurement, certain aspects of Commercial and Customer Service, Finance (Accounts Receivable, Accounts Payable, Government Pricing, Gross-to-Net and Tax Compliance), Regulatory Affairs (Canada only), Supply Chain, Travel Related Services, and Generic Rx (chargeback and rebate maintenance) (each a "Service Area").
+Sun and Taro renewed a services arrangement (the "Services Agreement") effective April 1, 2020, that allows the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America.

-The companies are required to maintain records (the "Service Reports") of the costs associated with the provision of the services under the Services Agreement, and allocate such costs between the companies, based upon the approved allocation methodologies for each Service Area.
+The companies are required to maintain records (the "Service Reports") of the costs associated with the provision of the services under the Services Agreement, and allocate such costs between the companies, based upon approved allocation methodologies.
 The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and, the Services Agreement, as a whole, on an annual basis to determine its efficacy and whether it is in the Company's best interests.